sanilac6459/about-me/README.md

 Dream career: Software engineer or IT (still thinking about it)

-A song that helps me through this pandemic: Life Goes ON by BTS
+A song that helps me through this pandemic: Life Goes On by BTS